chettrick/stm32cubef4/Projects/STM32F412G-Discovery/Applications/USB_Host/AUDIO_Standalone/readme.txt

   - STM32F412G-Discovery Set-up
     - Connect the STM32F412G-Discovery board to the PC through 'USB micro A-Male to A-Male' cable to the connector
-    - Connect a uSD Card to the MSD connector (CN13).
+    - Connect a uSD Card to the MSD connector (CN13)
+    - Plug the USB headset for sound playback into the STM32F412G-Discovery board through 'USB micro A-Male to A-Female' cable to the connector (CN3)

     - Please ensure that jumpers JP5 is fitted in position 1-2

 @par How to use it ?